amrlabib/javascript-essentials/hoisting.md

 * `ReferenceError`:
 A ReferenceError is thrown when trying to access a previously undeclared variable.

+---

+### Hoisting is scoped:

-**Important Hint:** variables are hoisted in it's own execution scope, if a variable is hoisted inside a function it will be hoisted at the top of the function implementation, in another word it will be hoisted in its own local scope.
+variables are hoisted in it's own execution scope, if a variable is hoisted inside a function it will be hoisted at the top of the function implementation, in another word it will be hoisted in its own local scope.

+---

 ### Variable hoisting: